Using AGN lightcurves to map accretion disc temperature fluctuations: Testing our model

 \section{Testing our model}

 The next step is to illustrate that the model works on test problems.
-We test four $\delta T$ patterns: \textit{outgo}, where the temperature fluctuations move out from the center of the disc at $0.1c$; \textit{ingo}, where the temperature fluctuations move inward at some arbitrary speed that decreases as it moves inward; \textit{in-and-out}, where we combine the \textit{ingo} pattern and the \textit{outgo} pattern such that the amplitude of the \textit{ingo} is twice that of the \textit{outgo}; and \textit{bumps}, where temperature fluctuations are placed at arbitrary points in radius and time on top of the \textit{ingo} pattern.
+In this section, we test two $\delta T$ patterns: \textit{outgo}, where the temperature fluctuations move out from the center of the disc at $0.1c$, and \textit{ingo}, where the temperature fluctuations move inward at some arbitrary speed that decreases as it moves inward.
 The patterns are repeated in time with a period of 20~d that is similar to the typical variability time-scales of the lightcurves.
 The \textit{outgo} pattern is meant to mimic the lamppost model, albeit slowed down to accentuate the time-lag at larger radii.
 The \textit{ingo} pattern is set up such that $v \propto u$ and $v \sim 0.025c$ at $u=100$.
 A key difference between the \textit{outgo} and \textit{ingo} patterns -- in addition to the difference in their propagation speeds -- is that the former produces lightcurves with blue variability leading red, as generally observed in RM studies, whereas the latter has red variability leading blue.
 For physical parameters, filters, and observed times, we use those of NGC~5548.
+In Appendix~\ref{sec:appendix}, we show tests for two additional temperature fluctuation patterns.